awalterschulze/blog/content/post/sum-types-over-multiple-returns.md

 ## Conclusion

-In Conclusion, I have shown that multiple return parameters are overrated, since:
+I have shown that multiple return parameters are overrated, since:

   - it is rarely used for the right reason and
   - it is not even a first class citizen.